-The Camouflage portfolio of 8 screen prints gave Warhol a chance to work with an abstract pattern that was also easily identifiable by Americans.
+Camouflage 407 is part of the Camouflage portfolio by Andy Warhol.
+The series of 8 screenprints gave Andy Warhol a chance to work with an abstract pattern that was easily identifiable by Americans.
 To enhance the recognizable aspects of the camouflage design, he used bright Pop colors.
 This print features a slight stray from the traditional greens, with additions of blues, signifying the start of a progression away from subtlety into vivacity.
-Warhol’s play with different color schemes in Camouflage gave each print its own individuality and character.
-This print is characterized by neutral shades of forrest green, beige and cream, with accents of lilac.
+Warhol’s play with different color schemes in the Camouflage series gave each print its own individuality and character.
+This print is characterized by neutral shades of forrest green, beige and cream with accents of lilac.

-Camouflage 407 as Part of Andy Warhol’s Larger Body of Work
+Camouflage 407 by Andy Warhol as Part of His Larger Body of Work

-Warhol chose the camouflage design to recognize America’s military participation in the Middle East as well as other war efforts.
-To the military, the camouflage print was something they relied on to help them disguise their equipment and men.
+Warhol chose the camouflage design to pay tribute to America’s military participation in the Middle East as well as other war efforts.
+Camouflage print has been used throughout history to help disguise equipment and men during war.
 However, Warhol saw camouflage in a different perspective.
-He wanted Camouflage to attract attention with synthetic colors.
-As a result, Warhol was approached with many opportunities in the contemporary fashion industry that wanted to achieve bolder statements in their clothing designs.
+He wanted this series to attract attention with synthetic colors.
+As a result, Warhol was approached with many opportunities in the contemporary fashion industry.
+Fashion houses desired to make bolder statements in their clothing designs.